fbpx

 • Review income and expenditure to create a sustainable budget with housing costs as the priority.

-• Build savings when possible to create a financial buffer for unexpected costs.
+• Build savings when possible to create a financial buffer for unexpected expenses.

 • Improve credit rating by making loan and bill repayments on time to broaden future rental options.